Debanjana Kundu

 Jan – May 2022: Vitthal Yellambalse (BITS Goa), reading project on cyclotomic fields

-May – July 2023: Shubhrojyoti Dhara (CMI), reading project on elliptic curves
+May – July 2023: Shubhrojyoti Dhara (ISI Bangalore), reading project on elliptic curves

 May – June 2023: Léonie Chipot (UOttawa), learning to write mathematical proofs